Salkantay Trek 4 Days

 • Camera/Phone: You’ll be seeing some incredible sights, so bring a camera or smartphone to capture the memories!
 Don’t forget chargers or spare batteries.
 A portable power bank is helpful since some places might have limited power outlets.

 • Cash & Documents: Bring some cash (Peruvian soles) for small purchases or tips along the way (e.g., snacks, drinks, or tipping your guide/driver).
 There are no ATMs once you leave Cusco and during the 4-day Salkantay Trek.
 Tip: In Aguas Calientes (Machupicchu Pueblo), you will find ATMs.
-Also, pack your original passport—this is required to enter the Inca Trail after the Salkantay Trek and Machu Picchu (the name on the permit must match your passport).
+Also, pack your original passport—this is required to enter the Inca Trail after the Salkantay Trek and Machu Picchu (the name on the permit must match the name on your passport).

 Tip: Pack everything in plastic bags or dry sacks inside your backpack to keep them dry.
 And remember, pack light—you’ll enjoy the trek more with less weight on your shoulders.
 Most people’s big luggage can stay at the hotel in Cusco; you should only carry essentials on the trek.
 Our team and horses will help transport communal gear and any extra bags as needed.